How to remove mould and prevent it coming back in your home

 Completing jobs around the house like cleaning gutters, fixing leaky pipes and maintaining roofs can have a big impact on whether water drains properly or whether it accumulates and causes dampness, leading to mould.

-Leaking pipes is a leading cause of ‘rising damp’: oversaturated ground beneath your house that forces stone, brick and mortar in your foundation and subflooring to soak up the water and start growing mould.
+Leaking pipes is a leading cause of what is commonly known as rising damp.
+Saturated soil beneath your house can force stone, brick and mortar in your foundation and subflooring to soak up the water and start growing mould.
 Get leaky pipes professionally fixed as soon as possible to mitigate the risk of rising damp.

-Always take care working at height on a ladder and use safety equipment such as gloves and non-slip shoes.
-Seek professional help for any job beyond your level of skill on a ladder or physical ability.
+If you undertake any DIY work, always take care working at height on a ladder and use safety equipment such as gloves and non-slip shoes.
+Seek professional help for any job beyond your level of skill.

 How do I stop mould as a renter?

 Landlords are required to provide a property that is free from mould and damp.
-If mould forms during your tenancy because of a property defect – such as the property not having adequate ventilation or the building having structural damage that caused rising dampness – then it is the landlord’s responsibility to remedy.
-In addition, if mould forms very soon after your tenancy begins, it could be considered a pre-existing problem.
+If mould forms during your tenancy because of a property defect – such as the property not having adequate ventilation or the building having structural damage that causes rising damp – then it is the landlord’s responsibility to remedy the situation.
+In addition, if mould forms soon after your tenancy begins, it could be considered a pre-existing problem.

-If you notice mould forming, contact your landlord or real estate agent for advice and document all correspondence between you on the matter.
+If you notice mould forming, contact your landlord or real estate agent for advice and document all correspondence on the matter.

 How to deal with mould after flooding

 Floods and storms can result in pooled water sitting in and around your house for extended periods of time.
-This creates perfect conditions for mould to grow, especially considering that floodwater is generally full of bacteria.
+This creates perfect conditions for mould to grow.
 The Victorian Department of Health reports that high mould levels are likely if a house is flooded for more than two days.

 If you return home after a flood and notice water damage, visible mould or a strong musty smell, quickly clean up and dry out your home to minimise mould.
 Ask your insurance company to advise you on their mould policy before you start, to make sure you don’t void any coverage you’re entitled to, and take photos, videos and notes before you start the clean-up.